1. Introduction

 • updating electronic records;

-• contributing to reviews which will consider whether the person still lacks capacity to manage their finances, whether the appointeeship is still required and appropriate, whether the appointeeship can transfer to a friend or relative and clarification as to whether savings or other assets have reached the limit at which entitlement to benefits is affected, charges for care and support are affected or at which Public Authority Deputyship is required;
+• contributing to reviews which will consider whether the person still lacks mental capacity to manage their finances, whether the appointeeship is still required and appropriate, whether the appointeeship can transfer to a friend or relative and clarification as to whether savings or other assets have reached the limit at which entitlement to benefits is affected, charges for care and support are affected or at which Public Authority Deputyship is required;

 • drawing up a budget document with the person which details routine incoming and outgoing funds in relation to day to day costs and expenses and available disposable income.